GuidesFerritin · Iron

 Ferritin is the protein that stores iron in your body.
-It is not the same as serum iron — which measures iron currently circulating in your blood — but it is a much better indicator of your iron reserves.
+It is not the same as serum iron, which measures iron currently circulating in your blood, but it is a much better indicator of your iron reserves.
 When ferritin is low, your body is running short of stored iron, even if your haemoglobin and serum iron still look normal.

-UK reference ranges for ferritin
+UK reference ranges for ferritin.

 Reference ranges for ferritin vary between UK laboratories, but the following are typical:

-GroupTypical reference rangeNotes
+GroupTypical rangeNotes

-Pregnant womenVaries; lower threshold often appliedIron requirements increase significantly in pregnancy
+Pregnant womenVariesA lower threshold is often applied.
+Iron requirements increase significantly in pregnancy.

-The "within range" problem
+The within range problem

-A ferritin of 14 µg/L is technically within the NHS reference range for women at most labs — but it is associated with fatigue, hair loss, and impaired cognitive function in clinical practice.
-"Within range" does not mean your iron stores are adequate for your needs.
+A ferritin of 14 µg/L is technically within the NHS reference range for women at most labs, but it is associated with fatigue, hair loss and impaired concentration in clinical practice.
+Within range does not mean your iron stores are adequate for your needs.

-What low ferritin feels like
+What low ferritin feels like.

 Low ferritin can cause symptoms even before haemoglobin drops and anaemia develops.
 This is sometimes called iron deficiency without anaemia, and it is underdiagnosed.
 Common symptoms include: